ConEmu/ConEmu.github.io/en/CygwinHeap.md

-When you run any application compiled with cygwin or msys (that is statically linked with cygwin1.dll or msys???.dll) you may, sometimes, notice weird error in application console output, and it will immediately exits after that.
+When you run any application compiled with cygwin or msys (that is statically linked with cygwin1.dll or msys???.dll) you may, sometimes, notice weird error in application console output, and it will immediately exit after that.

 Few examples.